 21 - Low Carb Hot Chocolate

-The best keto on the go snacks are the ones that are easily packaged in small portions, easily fit into your hand and is not messy to eat.
+The best keto on-the-go snacks are the ones that are neatly packaged in small portions, easily fit into your hand, and are not messy to eat.

 1 - Nuts

-I always carry nuts with me, so I never have to worry that I need something to eat and have nothing with me.
+I always carry nuts with me, so I never worry that I need something to eat and have nothing with me.

 My other favorites are...